valeriosillari/valerio-portfolio/README.md

 ## TODOs:

+-   type writing effect
 -   fade effects at scroll down (sections)
--   type writing effect
--   no js fallback?
 -   update favicons design: from old (drops) to new (new shape) >> also social OG images

 ## NICE TO HAVE: